Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Most of his content on YouTube includes reactions to hospital scenes from shows or movies, educational collaborations with other doctors and people, debunking medical myths and giving medical and technical information about them, and meme reviews where even non-medical professionals and practitioners can have a laugh with.

-Sick of the same old dish everyday?
+Sick of the same old dish every day?
 This channel is for you.

 Emmy Cho, better known online as emmymadeinjapan, is a Chinese-American YouTuber born in California, and now living in Rhode Island.
 On her channel, she is known for her cooking videos and taste tests on a variety of food from different countries.
-You can also view her videos in Facebook and Instagram.
+You can also view her videos on Facebook and Instagram.

 10. English Heritage